What Is an XXE Attack?

 While XML is an extremely popular format used by developers to transfer data between the web browser and the server, this results in XXE being a common security flaw.

 XML requires a parser, which is typically where vulnerabilities occur.
 XXE enables an entity to be defined based on the content of a file path or URL.
 When the XML attack payload is read by the server, the external entity is parsed, merged into the final document, and returns it to the user with the sensitive data inside.

-XXE attacks can result in port scanning within the internal network, server-side request forgery (SSRF), data exfiltration, use of an organization’s servers to perform denial of service (DoS), and more.
+XML External Entity attacks can result in port scanning within the internal network, server-side request forgery (SSRF), data exfiltration, use of an organization’s servers to perform denial of service (DoS), and more.
 It is therefore important to implement XXE prevention strategies.